camunda-community-hub/camunda-8-lowcode-ui-template/README.md

 git push
 ```

-## Using the Spring Boot application
+## First steps with the application

 The application requires a running Zeebe engine.
 You can run Zeebe locally using the instructions below for Docker Compose